Combine the water, apple juice, salt, sugar, garlic, bay leaves, peppercorns

-, and orange peel
+, dried rosemary, and orange peel

 in a large pot and bring to a boil.
 Turn off the heat immediately, cover, and allow mixture to come to room temperature.
 Cool mixture in the fridge until you're ready.

-To brine the turkey, remove the turkey from wrapper, remove interior bags (set aside; refrigerate), and rinse turkey thoroughly under cool water.
+the turkey, remove the turkey from wrapper, remove interior bags (set aside; refrigerate), and rinse turkey thoroughly under cool water.

 Place the turkey into a plastic brining